 There is one great YouTube Channel I can recommend you look at to improve these skills.

 Once you have found a winning campaign, you can scale by increasing your ad spend and thus increase your number of acquisitions.

 High Converting Real Estate Advertising Examples

-In this last section I will give you three great real estate advertising examples.
+I will give three great real estate advertising examples in this last section.

-I will only be able to give you advertising examples in terms of good conversion rates, but not the costs per acquisition.
+I will only be able to give you advertising examples in terms of reasonable conversion rates, not the costs per acquisition.

-To get the information about the costs per acquisition I would have to ask the regarding companies to disclose internal sales information, which is usually unlikely to be given to someone outside.
+To get the information about the costs per acquisition, I would have to ask companies to disclose internal sales information, which is usually unlikely to be given to someone outside.

-So we can only believe that and assume that they really had a good conversion rate.
+So we can only believe that and assume they had a good conversion rate.

 3 Real Estate Advertising Examples from The Close Website and Swiped.co